Nathan Dougherty

-Nathan Washington "Big'n" Dougherty (March 23, 1886 – May 18, 1977) was a Hall of Fame college football player for the Tennessee Volunteers football team.
+Nathan Washington "Big'n" Dougherty (March 23, 1886 – May 18, 1977) was an American college football player for the Tennessee Volunteers football team.
 He later became the Dean of the College of Engineering at the University of Tennessee and chairman of its Athletic Council.
 For this as well as his playing days Dougherty is "considered by many to be the founding father of UT Athletics."
 Dougherty was inducted into the College Football Hall of Fame in 1967, and was a unanimous choice for the Associated Press Southeast Area All-Time football team 1869–1919 era.

 Playing career

 University of Tennessee

 Dougherty played football and basketball at the University of Tennessee.
 He came to the university from Scott County, Virginia.

 Football

 Dougherty played guard for the Tennessee Volunteers from 1906 to 1909, standing 6-foot-2 and weighing 185 pounds.
 Dougherty was a standout in the sport before it became wildly popular around the country.
 Of the few accolades that were bestowed on individuals, Dougherty was an honoree.
 He was named to the All Southern team in 1907 and 1908.